jcobert/cobez-music/content/songs/country-ballin.md

   - Producer
   - Vocals
 ---
 My good friend Vinnie suggested one day that I should create a country rap beat.
 I said, "sure, why not?"
-After layering some 808s with a little acoustic guitar and hammond organ, I figured I might as well write some lyrics and lay down a vocal part on top of it.
+After layering some 808s with a little acoustic guitar and Hammond organ, I figured I might as well write some lyrics and lay down a vocal part on top of it.

 I﻿ wove together several stereotypes and tropes from both country and rap genres to form the slightly obnoxious and unabashedly generic lyrics you hear today.
 I had fun making this song and hope that people don't take it too seriously and enjoy listening.